originalankur/originalankur.github.io/_posts/2021-08-12-buying-a-home.md

 - My Parents have brought multiple apartments in Mumbai.
 Dad would visualize how their neighbourhood, community will evolve over 10-25 year horizon.
-Parents would gather and converse over data points like distance to of schools, hospitals, bus stand, railway station etc. They visited every weekend first half under construction apartments over a span of 18-20 months before deciding.
+Parents would gather and converse over data points like distance to schools, hospitals, bus stand, railway station etc. They kept weekends first half for visiting under construction apartments, over a span of 18-20 months before buying.
 I did the same along with my dad for the one we just brought in Bengaluru.
 This time we took 28 months before buying.

 Here are data points on what I consider constitute a good purchase